 modern conveniences we count on.
 Instead of focusing on America, Tundra Talks focused on the hidden industry and people in Alaska and in the Valley.
 We invited historians, professors of

 mining, oil industry experts, and farm-to- table experts in the area to discuss what was happening in Alaska and how it has changed over the years.

 Tundra Talks Now: This Year

 This year, our topic is Alaska: The Great Land.
 We’re not using a book; instead, we’re focusing on films and presentations.
 We want to explore what makes our state and local area unique and to celebrate that uniqueness.
-We’ll be looking at winter sports, nature’s bounty, and Alaskan farming industry, ending with “Alaskcape,” our escape from stress and pressure!
+We’ll be looking at winter sports, nature’s bounty, and Alaskan farming industry, ending with “Alaskcape,” our presentations and demonstrations on topics important to Alaska!
 We’re inviting many different people to speak on anything from Government Peak development and animal migration to harvesting honey or growing apples in Alaska.
 We hope you join us!

 - 23 Feb.
 2017, 6-8 pm: Nature’s Bounty in Alaska, Panel Presentations, Mat-Su College, FSM 204.
 The theme for February is “Nature’s Bounty,” with focuses on the wonderful resources we have in Alaska.
 It looks at things like subsistence, wildlife photography, etc. Presenters will include the following:

 - Frank Flavin, professional wildlife photographer: Wildlife Photography

 - June Pardue, Mat-Su College Native Cultural Club: “Subsistence in Alaska”

 - Palmer Musk Ox Farm: “Musk Ox in Alaska”

 - 9 Feb.
 2017, 6-8 pm: Nature’s Bounty in Alaska, Movie Night, Mat-Su College, FSM 204